mintpepper95/KnowledgeIsPower/Javascript/BrowserStorageMechanism/cookies.md

 Cookies are better for storing sensitive data than `localStorage` or `sessionStorage`.
 Cookies can be marked as `HttpOnly`, meaning they can only be accessed by the server and not by JS running in the browser.

+Cookies are primarily for server side, while local storage is for client side.